startin-blox/djangoldp/README.md

 * `MAX_ACTIVITY_RESCHEDULES`, `DEFAULT_BACKOFF_FACTOR`, `DEFAULT_ACTIVITY_DELAY`, `DEFAULT_REQUEST_TIMEOUT` tweaks the behaviour of the ActivityQueueService
 * `STORE_ACTIVITIES`: sets whether to store activities sent and backlinks received, or to treat them as transient (value should be `"VERBOSE"`, `"ERROR"` or `None`).
 Defaults to `"ERROR"`
 * `MAX_RECORDS_ACTIVITY_CACHE`: sets the maximum number of serializer cache records, at which point the cache will be cleared (reset).
 If set to 0 disables the cache.
 Defaults to 10,000
+* `ENABLE_SWAGGER_DOCUMENTATION`: enables the automatic OpenAPI-based API schema and documentation generation, made available at `http://yourserver/docs/` is the flag is set to True.
+Default to False

 ## Synopsis